alexholcombe/MOTcircular/dataPreprocess/eyetracking/README.md

 However, TRIAL_INDEX might be better because might not spit out the "Trial: " part.

+#### summariseEyelinkData.R started by Chris Fajou
+summariseEyelinkData.R takes the Fixation Report and goes through all the rows (events reported by Eyelink) for a given trial and works out whether the trial should be discarded.

+### getting X,Y of every eyetracker sample
 - When you want X,Y for each frame, that's called a Sample Report.
 - In the Inspector box, choose Preferences instead of Data and click Data Loading and tick Load Samples.
 This affects import of EDF files.
 If you have already imported an EDF file, you will not have the samples.
 You must re-import.
 - Then generate a report, Analysis->Reports->Sample Report and include LEFT_GAZE_X and LEFT_GAZE_Y and possibly VIDEO_FRAME_INDEX for the time index, although I'm not certain that's as accurate as TIMESTAMP.

 ## Pupillometry